codacy/chart/docs/configuration/monitoring.md

 ### 5. Enable Service Dashboards

+!!! warning
+    Currently, the application metrics and information reported by the Codacy components are very limited since we are still developing these reporting capabilities.

-Now that you have Prometheus and Grafana installed you can enable `serviceMonitors` and `grafana_dashboards` for Codacy components.
+Now that you have Prometheus and Grafana installed you can enable `serviceMonitor` and `grafana_dashboards` for Codacy components.

 1. Create a file named `values-monitoring.yaml` with the following content: